 From the JDK list, select the JDK that you want to use in your project.

 If the JDK is installed on your computer, but not defined in the IDE, select Add JDK and specify the path to the JDK home directory.

 If you don't have the necessary JDK on your computer, select Download JDK.

-On the next step of the wizard, select the Java EE version to be supported.
+On the next step of the wizard, select the Java Enterprise version to be supported.

 From the Dependencies list, select the Persistence (JPA) specification and Hibernate as the implementation.

 For more information on how to create a Java Enterprise project, refer to Tutorial: Your first Java EE application.